droidcon-academy/kmm-building-first-app-study-materials/README.md

 # Study materials and source code for **Droidcon Academy** course
-> # Building Your First Multi-Platform Mobile App with KMM
+> # Building Your First Multi-Platform Mobile App with KMM for Android and iOS